Servers

 How to query metadata from a server

 In order to manually query a server's metadata, you must first log into the server via SSH.
-Once you are logged in, you can use the following command:

-`curl -s -H "Accept: application/json" https://$CLOUD66_ACCOUNT_API_KEY:X@app.cloud66.com/api/tooling/metadata/$CLOUD66_APPLICATION_API_KEY
+curl -s -H "Accept: application/json" https://$CLOUD66_ACCOUNT_API_KEY:X@app.cloud66.com/api/tooling/metadata/$CLOUD66_APPLICATION_API_KEY

 ...will return metadata about who triggered the last deployment.